- Easy-folding (and sliding) of seats

 When cross-shopping family vehicles, 'compromise' is probably the operative word.
-Yet the 2015 Acura MDX is a responsive, sharp-looking SUV that makes few of them—especially if you're looking for reliability and strong resale value.
-And when heading off-road isn't at all a priority, but you want a utility vehicle that's luxurious and enjoyable—practical and sensible, too—the 2015 Acura MDX should land near the top of the list.
+Yet the 2015 Acura MDX is a responsive, sharp-looking SUV that makes few of them--especially if you're looking for reliability and strong resale value.
+And when heading off-road isn't at all a priority, but you want an SUV that's practical and sensible and luxurious, too--the 2015 Acura MDX should land near the top of the list.

-The MDX has always had a special appeal as a minivan alternative -- a premium-grade, family-friendly crossover that offers threes rows of seating, a lower load floor, and many of the conveniences found in less stylish family vans.
+The MDX has always had a special appeal as a minivan alternative -- a premium-grade, family-friendly crossover that offers three rows of seats, a lower load floor, and many of the conveniences found in less stylish family vans.
 There may be questions about where Acura's sedan lineup is headed, but the MDX appears to be more focused on its goals than ever.